ourownstory/neural_prophet/README.md

 ## Tutorials
 [![Open All Collab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ourownstory/neuralprophet-tutorials)

-There are several [example notebooks](https://github.com/ourownstory/neuralprophet-tutorials) (in the neuralprophet-tutorials repository) to help you get started.
+There are several example notebooks in the [neuralprophet-tutorials repository](https://github.com/ourownstory/neuralprophet-tutorials) to help you get started.

+You can find the datasets used in the tutorials, including data preprocessing examples, in our [neuralprophet-data repository](https://github.com/ourownstory/neuralprophet-data).

-Please refer to our [documentation page](https://ourownstory.github.io/neural_prophet/) or more resources.
+Please refer to our [documentation page](https://ourownstory.github.io/neural_prophet/) for more resources.

 ### Minimal example
 ```python